Skip to main content

 let user = app.getBusinessObject("User");

-Then thanks to the following script, we can easily use the previously fetched informations to properly display the currently logged user's form:
+The following script uses the previously fetched information to properly display the currently logged user's form:

 user.search( function(){